Dear You

-Mainly described as an emo, pop-punk and punk rock album, Dear You returns to the darker sound of Jawbreaker's second album Bivouac (1992).
-The lyrics largely revolve around the aftermath of the relationship that had informed 24 Hour Revenge Therapy; others, such as "Save Your Generation" and "Chemistry", deal with slacker culture and attending school, respectively.
-Unlike previous releases, Dear You sees Schwarzenbach sing more instead of scream, with his vocals evoking Morrissey, while the band overall were compared to the work of Green Day, Jawbox and Nirvana.
+Mainly described as an emo, and punk rock album, Dear You returns to the darker sound of Jawbreaker's second album Bivouac (1992).
+Cavallo had given the album its thick sound by layering three different guitar tones from Schwarzenbach, whose playing style was anchored on open-string parts.
+The lyrics largely revolve around the aftermath of the relationship that was the inspiration for 24 Hour Revenge Therapy.
+Others, such as "Save Your Generation" and "Chemistry", deal with slacker culture and attending school, respectively.
+Unlike previous releases, Dear You sees Schwarzenbach sing more instead of scream.
+His vocals evoked Morrissey, while the overall band was compared to the work of Green Day, Jawbox, and Nirvana.

 Dear You was met with generally favorable reviews from music critics, many of whom praised the album's sound and highlighted the lyrics.
-It peaked at number 22 on the Billboard Heatseekers Albums chart in the United States, where it would sell 40,000 copies by 2002.
-"Fireman" was released as the album's lead single in August 1995; Jawbreaker embarked on the Monsters of Jaw tour with Jawbox, and then toured Australia as part of the Summersault festival.
+It peaked at number 22 on the Billboard Heatseekers Albums chart in the United States.
+There, it sold 40,000 copies by 2002.
+"Fireman" was released as the album's lead single in August 1995.
+Jawbreaker then embarked on the Monsters of Jaw tour with Jawbox, where they were met with hostility from the audience who did not like the band's choice to go with a major label.
+They toured Australia as part of the Summersault festival.
 "Accident Prone" was released as the next single by April 1996, which was promoted with a supporting slot for the Foo Fighters.
-Following a fist fight between Bauermeister and Schwarzenbach, Jawbreaker announced their break up in 1996.
+Following a fist fight between Bauermeister and Schwarzenbach, Jawbreaker announced their break up in July 1996.